-To reduce this redundancy, existing work [10, 16, 25] integrates static analyses and DSE; it uses the verification results of a static analysis to prune verified executions from testing.
+To reduce this redundancy, existing work [10, 17, 25] integrates static analyses and DSE; it uses the verification results of a static analysis to prune verified executions from testing.
 However, existing combinations of static analysis and test case generation do not support analyses that make unsound assumptions.
 They either require the static analysis to be sound and are thus of limited use for most practical analyses, or they ignore the unsoundness of the static analysis and may therefore prune executions during DSE that contain errors.
 In particular, they would miss the error in Fig. 1 if the static analysis ignores overflow.

 In this paper, we present a novel technique to complement partial verification by automatic test case generation.
 In contrast to existing work, our technique supports the important case that the verification results are obtained by an unsound (manual or automatic) static analysis.
-Building on our earlier work [11], we use program annotations to make explicit which assertions in a program have already been verified, and under which assumptions.
-These annotations can be generated automatically by a static analysis [12] or inserted manually, for instance, during a code review.
+Building on our earlier work [12], we use program annotations to make explicit which assertions in a program have already been verified, and under which assumptions.
+These annotations can be generated automatically by a static analysis [13] or inserted manually, for instance, during a code review.
+We consider a code reviewer as a human static analyzer, since like tools, reviewers typically make simplifying assumptions.
 The main technical contribution of this paper is a code instrumentation of the unit under test that (1) detects redundant test cases early during their execution and aborts them, (2) reduces the search space for DSE by pruning paths that have been previously verified, and (3) prioritizes test cases that cover more assertions that are not fully verified.
 This instrumentation is based on an efficient static inference that propagates information about unverified executions up in the control flow, where it may prune the search space more effectively.
 It does not require a specific DSE algorithm and, thus, can be used with a wide range of existing tools.

-This paper goes beyond our previous work [11] in three important ways: (1) It leverages partial verification results, whereas our previous work reduced the test effort mainly for fully-verified methods.
+This paper goes beyond our previous work [12] in three important ways: (1) It leverages partial verification results, whereas our previous work reduced the test effort mainly for fully-verified methods.
 Practical analyses typically do not achieve full verification for non-trivial methods.
-(2) It demonstrates the effectiveness of our approach using an industrial analyzer and the sources of unsoundness it contains, whereas our previous work used a variation of Dafny [34] that we made artificially unsound.
-(3) It provides a much more substantial evaluation.
+(2) It demonstrates the effectiveness of our approach using an industrial analyzer and the sources of unsoundness it contains; our previous work used an artificially-unsound variation of Dafny [34].
+(3) It provides a more substantial evaluation.

 Our technique works for modular and whole-program verification, and can be used to generate unit or system tests.
-For concreteness, we present it for modular verification and unit testing.
+We present it for modular verification and unit testing here.
 In particular, we have implemented our approach for Microsoft's .NET static checker Clousot [23], a modular static analysis, and the DSE tool Pex [40], a test case generator for unit tests.
 Our experiments demonstrate that, compared to classical DSE, our approach produces smaller test suites, explores more unverified executions, and reduces testing time.